Yelab2020/TMECODE/README.md

 # STevoCRC
-Single-cell and spatial omics reveal spatialtemporal evolution of tumor heterogeneity and tumor microenvironment in colorectal cancer (CRC).
+Single-cell and spatial omics reveal spatiotemporal evolution of tumor heterogeneity and tumor microenvironment in colorectal cancer (CRC).